Nullify-Platform/cli/README.md

                          The file path to the OpenAPI file (both yaml and json are supported) e.g. ./openapi.yaml --target-host TARGET-HOST
-                         The base URL of the API to be scanned e.g. https://api.nullify.ai --github-owner GITHUB-OWNER
+                         The base URL of the API to be scanned e.g. https://api.nullify.ai --header HEADER        List of headers for the DAST agent to authenticate with your API --github-owner GITHUB-OWNER
-                         The GitHub username or organisation to create the Nullify issue dashboard in e.g. nullify-platform --github-repo GITHUB-REPO
+                         The GitHub username or organisation --github-repo GITHUB-REPO
-                         The repository name to create the Nullify issue dashboard in e.g. cli --header HEADER        List of headers for the DAST agent to authenticate with your API --local                Test the given app locally for bugs and vulnerabilities in private networks --version VERSION      Version of the DAST local image that is used for scanning [default: latest]
+                         The repository name to create the Nullify issue dashboard in e.g. cli --local                Test the given app locally for bugs and vulnerabilities in private networks --image-label IMAGE-LABEL
+                         Version of the DAST local image that is used for scanning [default: latest] --force-pull           Force a docker pull of the latest version of the DAST local image --use-host-network     Use the host network for the DAST local scan

 Global options:
-  --host HOST            The base URL of your Nullify API instance [default: https://api.nullify.ai] --verbose, -v          Enable verbose logging --debug, -d            Enable debug logging --nullify-token NULLIFY-TOKEN
+  --host HOST            The base URL of your Nullify API instance [default: api.nullify.ai] --verbose, -v          Enable verbose logging --debug, -d            Enable debug logging --nullify-token NULLIFY-TOKEN